Can you sue for Mental anguish and Emotional Distress?

 You can receive compensation for mental anguish and emotional distress in a personal injury case, and how much you can receive depends on the severity of your suffering.

-PROVING MENTAL OR EMOTIONAL ANGUISH IN YOUR CASE
+PROVING MENTAL ANGUISH IN YOUR emotional distress claim

 To get compensated for your suffering, you’ll have to prove that you’ve suffered psychologically.